jaredbarranco/barrancolab-blog/content/posts/static-website.md

 My first step was to identify a front end framework.
 I am personally not passionate about page design, color picking, or even UI/UX in general.
 I like to make things work, and work well.
 My requirements were that the Front End Framework was well documented, the pages were generated from Markdown, and supported image imbedding.

-One of the first Google searches for "Static Site Front End Github" is [Awesome Static Generators](https://github.com/myles/awesome-static-generators) Here is where I found the (StaticHunt)[https://statichunt.com/] collection of static site front ends.
+One of the first Google searches for "Static Site Front End Github" is [Awesome Static Generators](https://github.com/myles/awesome-static-generators) Here is where I found the [StaticHunt](https://statichunt.com/) collection of static site front ends.

 I picked out the [Hydrogen Theme](https://statichunt.com/themes/hugo-hydrogen) because NextJS appears to have great documentation and online support.

 ### Github Configuration
 Just as any project, this one begins with the creation of a new repository in my Github.
 Thus, [jaredbarranco/barrancolab-blog](https://github.com/jaredbarranco/barrancolab-blog) was forked from the Hydrogen theme repository.

-After cloning `main` to my local working directory, I went into the Github Repository Settings and configured a deployment environment with my main branch and required approvals for deployments.
+After cloning the main branch to my local working directory, I went into the Github Repository Settings and configured a deployment environment with my main branch and required approvals for deployments.

 #### Deployment Environment
 ![production-deployment-environment](/images/posts/production-deployment-env.png)